tsstrickland1/bubble_mcp/README.md

 ```
 You: "List all the data types in my Bubble app"
-Claude: I'll help you discover the data types in your Bubble app...
+Assistant: I'll help you discover the data types in your Bubble app...

 You: "Show me the first 5 customers"
-Claude: I'll fetch the first 5 customers from your database...
+Assistant: I'll fetch the first 5 customers from your database...

 You: "Create a new product called 'Widget' with price 29.99"
-Claude: I'll create a new product for you...
+Assistant: I'll create a new product for you...
 ```

 ## 🔒 Security Considerations

 ### Understanding MCP Modes

-The Bubble MCP server supports two operational modes that control what actions Claude can perform:
+The Bubble MCP server supports two operational modes that control what actions the MCP client can perform:

 #### 🔍 Read-Only Mode (Recommended)
 - **What it does**: Only allows viewing and fetching data from your Bubble app